About 950,000 HDB households to receive GST voucher rebate for utilities bills in April

 READ: Budget 2021: S$900 million Household Support Package to help families with expenses

-Typically, households in 1- and 2-room HDB flats receive U-Save rebates amounting to an average of about three to four months of their utility bills.
+Typically, households in one- and two-room HDB flats receive U-Save rebates amounting to an average of about three to four months of their utility bills.

 Together with the U-Save special payment, these households will receive rebates equivalent to about four and a half months to six months of their utility bills this year, said MOF.

-Households living in 3- and 4-room flats normally receive U-Save rebates amounting to an average of about one to two months of their utility bills.
+Households living in three- and four-room flats normally receive U-Save rebates amounting to an average of about one to two months of their utility bills.
 They will receive support equivalent to about one-and-a-half to three months of their utility bills this year.

 Households whose members own more than one property are not eligible for the U-Save rebate.